duckduckstab1/magicallyclosed/README.md

 - [x] Add a slash command that sends an invite to the bwr discord server
 - [ ] Fix BoomBOT/CosmicBOT reconnect function
 - [ ] Fix a message that only contains " " (space) crashing the server
+- [ ] Add logging for joining and leaving